Reducing noise pollution in the office

 Workplaces are becoming smarter, with a growing number of offices implementing sensors that can monitor occupancy, capacity, light, temperature...the list goes on.
 However, one aspect of the workplace is being left behind: they’re simply too loud, and the noise is harming our productivity.

 How many of us would choose to sit down with a novel in a busy environment, surrounded by chatter, digital notifications or loud music?
 These aren’t optimal conditions for leisurely reading, so why do we expect we’ll be able to produce our best work under these conditions?

-The problem with noise
+The problem with noise pollution in the office

 There’s an abundance of scientific research behind why excessive noise harms our concentration.
 At best, background noise is an irritating distraction – at worst, it has detrimental effects on our mental and physical health.
 When turning our attention to workplace environments, the biggest problem is how much noise pollution harms employee productivity.